Callicarpa peichieniana

 What traditional systems uses this plant?

-This plant, Callicarpa peichienianna, has been utilized in traditional Chinese medicine for centuries to treat various ailments such as inflammation, skin diseases, and digestive issues.
+This plant, Callicarpa peichieniana, has been utilized in traditional Chinese medicine primarily to treat ailments related to inflammation, skin conditions, and digestive issues.

 What are the pharmacological activities of Callicarpa peichieniana?